O.J. Simpson Fast Facts

 June 15, 2007 - A bankruptcy judge in Miami orders a new auction of the book rights to "If I Did It," with all proceeds going to Fred Goldman, Ron Goldman's father.

 July 11, 2007 - The family of Nicole Brown Simpson files court papers in connection to the auction of the book rights to "If I Did It."
-The Brown family believes it is entitled to 40% of any proceeds from the book, based on the $24.7 million civil judgment it won against Simpson.
+The family believes it is entitled to 40% of any proceeds from the book, based on the $24.7 million civil judgment it won against Simpson.

 July 30, 2007 - A federal bankruptcy court awards Goldman's family 90% of the proceeds from the sale of the publishing rights to "If I Did It."
-The rest will go to O.J.
-Simpson's creditors.
+The rest will go to Simpson's creditors.

 September 16, 2007- Arrested in connection with a robbery at a Las Vegas hotel room on September 13, 2007.
 Simpson contends that he was retrieving personal items that had been stolen from him and were being sold as memorabilia.
 Police announce they have booked him on six counts of robbery, assault, burglary and conspiracy.

-November 14, 2007 - Clark County Judge Joe M. Bonaventure rules that Simpson will stand trial on charges including kidnapping, robbery and assault with a deadly weapon in the September 13, 2007 incident at a Las Vegas hotel.
+November 14, 2007 - Clark County Judge Joe M. Bonaventure rules that Simpson will stand trial on charges including kidnapping, robbery and assault with a deadly weapon.

 January 10, 2008 - Simpson is arrested in Florida and is to be extradited to Nevada for violating the terms of his bail by contacting person(s) involved in the trial.